Muhammad-Sajid-Rajput/DHC/README.md

 - LocalStorage API

 ## Customization
-- Add new products by updating the product data in `cart.js` or related scripts.
+- Add new products in `scripts/utils/products.js`.
-- Update styles in the `styles/` folder for a custom look.
+- Update styles in the `styles/` folder.
-- Extend functionality by adding new scripts or modifying existing ones.
+- Extend features by editing scripts in the `scripts/` folder.

 ## License
 This project is for educational and demonstration purposes.
 You may modify and use it as needed.